romene/Naturaily-netlify/_posts/2016-10-11-ruby-on-rails-implementation-of-a-ranking-system-using-postgresql-window-functions.md

 ---
+title: >-
-title: Ruby on Rails implementation of a ranking system using PostgreSQL window functions
+  Ruby on Rails implementation of a ranking system using PostgreSQL window functions
-tags:
-- Ruby on Rails development
+description: >-
+  This tutorial will show you how you can easily implement tracking functionality in your Ruby on Rails project using PostgreSQL window functions.
+slug: ranking-system-implementation-postgresql
+date: '2016-10-11 10:38:01 +0000'
 category: Ruby on Rails development
-date: '2016-10-11 10:38:01 +0000'
 author: Patryk Szeliga
+avatar: /assets/images/ciabos.jpg
 image: /assets/images/rails-elephant.jpg
-position: Rails & Angular Developer
-avatar: /assets/images/ciabos.jpg
+text-preview: >-
-text-preview: Hello, this article will show, how easily you can add ranking functionality to your project.
+  Hello, this article will show, how easily you can add ranking functionality to your project.
+tags:
+  - Ruby on Rails development
 ---

 Hello, this article will show, how easily you can add ranking functionality to your project.